Schinzel/js-transpiler/README.md

 In the client side layer things are not as smooth.
 If you want to have JavaScript classes that represent the data that comes from the server you have to manually create these classes.
-Writing simple JavaScript classes that represents data is tedious and error prone.
+Writing simple JavaScript classes that represents data is tedious and error-prone.
 Manually updating stuff that are in more than one place always breaks, sooner rather than later.

 ## Problem to solve